bobf/strong_versions/README.md

 # Overview

-_StrongVersions_ is a _Bundler_ plugin that enforces a strict policy on your `Gemfile` requirements:
+_StrongVersions_ enforces a strict policy on your `Gemfile` requirements:

 * The pessimistic `~>` operator must be used for all gem requirement definitions.
 * If the gem version is greater than 1, the requirement format must be `major.minor`, e.g. `'~> 2.5`'